27 Awesome Things to Do in Kingston, Ontario For All Seasons

 Check Out City Hall/Springer Market Square

-Across from the Visitor Centre dominating the waterfront is the dome at historic city hall.
+Across from the Visitor Centre dominating the waterfront is the dome at the historic city hall.
 It’s a beautiful building – and you can go inside to do a self-guided tour.

 Outside – and around the back away from the water – is a large open-air square called Springer Market Square.